KelpFriesOG/CS344/notes/ch8.md

 Do not get it twisted. **There is a simple modification that turns breadth-first search into best first search: we use a priority queue as opposed to a traditional queue!**

-- At any time during this algorithm, an edge $u \rArr v$ is tense if and only if u is in the priority queue or was the vertex that was most recently extracted from it.
+- At any time during this algorithm, an edge $u \Rarr v$ is tense if and only if u is in the priority queue or was the vertex that was most recently extracted from it.

 Pseudocode: